Learning Speech Representation From Contrastive Token-Acoustic Pretraining: Introduction

 Deep learning approaches have brought about a significant improvement in the field of speech representation, as evidenced by the remarkable performance achieved\cite{mohamed2022self}.
 Speech processing encompasses various tasks.
 For fine-grained generation and recognition tasks like TTS, VC, and ASR, the intermediate representation extracted from speech should serve as a "bridge" between text and acoustic information.
 It should emphasize linguistic content while de-emphasizing paralinguistic information such as speaker identity and acoustic details.
 Consequently, developing a suitable representation learning model for TTS, VC, and ASR poses a challenge.

-Self-supervised representation learning methods, such as Wav2Vec2.0\cite{baevski2020wav2vec}, Wav2Vec-C\cite{sadhu2021wav2vec}, VQ-Wav2Vec\cite{baevski2019vq}, HuBERT\cite{hsu2021hubert}, and W2V-BERT\cite{chung2021w2v}, offer the prospect of a universal model that can benefit a wide range of tasks and domains.
+Self-supervised representation learning methods, such as \\ Wav2Vec2.0\cite{baevski2020wav2vec}, Wav2Vec-C\cite{sadhu2021wav2vec}, VQ-Wav2Vec\cite{baevski2019vq}, HuBERT\cite{hsu2021hubert}, and W2V-BERT\cite{chung2021w2v}, offer the prospect of a universal model that can benefit a wide range of tasks and domains.
 While these methods can be applied to tasks such as ASR, they encounter issues of redundancy and dimension explosion when it comes to VC task and minimally-supervised TTS task like SPEAR-TTS\cite{kharitonov2023speak} and Diff-LM-Speech\cite{qiang2023minimally}.

 In supervised representation learning methods, the PPGs\cite{sun2016phonetic} are computed from the ASR acoustic model.
 Although widely used in VC tasks, it is essentially textual information and cannot be used in minimally-supervised TTS task.

 Contrastive models address these challenges by learning representations through differentiating a target sample (positive) from distractor samples (negatives) based on an anchor representation.
 The objective is to maximize the similarity between the anchor and positive samples while minimizing the similarity between the anchor and negative samples.
 This approach has been widely used in computer vision, exemplified by Open AI's CLIP\cite{radford2021learning}, Florence\cite{yuan2021florence}, and ALIGN\cite{jia2021scaling}.
 In the audio field, CLIP-based models like Wav2CLIP\cite{wu2022wav2clip}, AudioCLIP\cite{guzhov2022audioclip}, and CLAP\cite{elizalde2023clap} have been developed.
 However, these methods focus on extracting global descriptive information from audio for downstream audio classification tasks, making them inadequate for fine-grained generation and recognition tasks like TTS, VC, and ASR.

-To tackle these challenges, we propose a method called CTAP.
-CTAP utilizes two encoders to bring phoneme and speech into a joint multimodal space, facilitating the connection between phoneme and speech at the frame level.
-Our contributions in this paper are as follows: 1) Introducing the CTAP model trained on 210k speech and phoneme pairs.
-2) Achieving minimally-supervised TTS by fine-tuning the decoder using a small amount of labeled data.
-3) Simultaneously achieving VC using non-parallel speech-only data.
-4) Implementing ASR, which can be generalized to multiple fine-grained generation and recognition downstream tasks.
+To tackle these challenges, we propose a method called "Contrastive Token-Acoustic Pretraining (CTAP)".
+The CTAP utilizes two encoders to bring phoneme and speech into a joint multimodal space, facilitating the connection between phoneme and speech at the frame level.
+Our contributions in this paper are as follows: